RSpec in the News

 Interview on Share Astronomy site

-Ken Hudson recently published this interview with Tom about RSpec and the world of spectroscopy: link.
+en Hudson published this interview with Tom about RSpec and the world of spectroscopy: link.

 CosmoQuest 365 Days of Astronomy Podcast

-A popular astronomy podcast featured RSpec and Tom Field in where they discussed how to get into spectroscopy and how RSpec fits into the big picture: link.
+A popular astronomy podcast featured RSpec and Tom Field in where they discussed how to get into spectroscopy and how RSpec fits into the big picture.

-One exciting aspect of RSpec is that you can view spectra from a live video camera, including the astronomical cameras from The Imaging Source, who published this link.
+One exciting aspect of RSpec is that you can view spectra from a live video camera, including the astronomical cameras from The Imaging Source, which published the article below.

 Sky & Telescope Magazine article on spectroscopy

-The August 2011 issue of Sky & Telescope Magazine contained a four-page article by Tom on spectroscopy.
-Download pdf: link.
+This is the article we published in the August 2011 issue of Sky & Telescope Magazine.
+It’s a a four-page article by Tom introducing spectroscopy to the amateur world.
+Download PDF: link.

 RSpec being used in Pro-Am Collaboration

 Jeff Hopkins [deceased] was an amateur astronomer who studied Be stars.
-He was part of a still growing community of amateurs working with the pros.
-His Zeta Aurigae campaign site (no longer available) had some nice examples of RSpec being used to study Be eclipse data.
+He was part of a still-growing community of amateurs working with the pros.
+His Zeta Aurigae campaign site (no longer available) had some nice examples of RSpec being used to study Be star eclipse data.